GeorgeWebDevCy/softone-woocommerce-integration/readme.txt

 nested submenus for each level.

 == Changelog ==

+= 2.2.54 =
+* Assign featured and gallery images from the media library based on SKU when syncing products.

 = 2.2.53 =
 * Restrict admin pages to users with the manage_options capability.